-For his 2006 article entitled Price, Path & Pride: Third-party Closing Opinion Practice Among U.S. Lawyers (A Preliminary Investigation), Professor Jonathan C. Lipson interviewed twenty-seven lawyers, the majority of whom had active involvement in third-party closing opinions.13 A common theme throughout Profession Lipson's interviews is the concern drafting attorneys have of possible liability through litigation.
+For his 2006 article entitled Price, Path & Pride: Third-party Closing Opinion Practice Among U.S. Lawyers (A Preliminary Investigation), Professor Jonathan C. Lipson interviewed twenty-seven lawyers, the majority of whom had active involvement in third-party closing opinions.
+Price, Path & Pride, at p.
+127. A common theme throughout Profession Lipson's interviews is the concern drafting attorneys have of possible liability through litigation.
 Admittedly, the facts and trends still make this a relatively small possibility, but one that appears to be growing.
-In fact, "[m]any of the lawyers interviewed for this project said that they thought that lawyers were becoming increasingly attractive litigation targets when transactions failed, and that opinion letters would form an important link in the chain leading to liability."14
+In fact, "[m]any of the lawyers interviewed for this project said that they thought that lawyers were becoming increasingly attractive litigation targets when transactions failed, and that opinion letters would form an important link in the chain leading to liability."
+Price, Path & Pride, at p.
+65.